emiltj/cds-language-exam/assignment_6/README.md

 For the Convolutional Neural Networks (CNN) classification task, the data is split in a similar fashion to the LR, using stratification.
 The sentences are then converted to vectors to enable them to be used as input for the CNN.
 All feature vectors are then padded with 0's until the reach the vector length of the longest vector so as to have the same length.
 The labels are then binarized using sklearn's LabelBinarizer() and an embedding matrix is create using one either the 50D or 100D Glove models - which one can be specified through the use of the argument --glovedim (for more information on the Glove models, see [here](https://nlp.stanford.edu/projects/glove/)).
 After the embedding is created, I define a sequential model using keras and use the embedding matrix to create an embedding layer as the first layer, succeeded by a convolutional layer with ReLU activation, followed by a max pooling layer and two fully connected network layers.
 The model is then trained on the training data, and tested on the test data - and using the predictions, a classification matrix is saved to the folder ```out```.

+It is also worth noting that when tuning either the c-parameter in the LR classifier or the layers in the CNN, such as has been done here, we risk overfitting to the testing data.
+Given enough data, it is generally advisable to include a hold out set - another test set that is only to be tested on when parameters have been tuned to maximum performance on the test set.
+These scripts do include a holdout set and the results ought to be scrutinized accordingly.

 **On a more general level (this applies to all assignments):**